wimols/wimols.github.io/_posts/2021-01-24-avebury-part-six.md

 - Ditch
 ---

-In Wiltshire, these two phenomena capture the imagination.
-There is something to be told about it, but the story is not entirely conclusive.
+<span style="color: blue;">In Wiltshire, these two phenomena capture the imagination.
+There is something to be told about it, but the story is not entirely conclusive.</span>

 # Where did that white color come from?